Products

 Before release, check prior history of chemical applications to ensure toxic residues are no longer present.
 See notes on chemical use below.

-Hypoaspis mites are packed in cardboard tubes containing a mixture of cocoa peat and vermiculite.
+Hypoaspis mites are packed in cardboard tubs containing a mixture of cocoa peat and vermiculite.
 They should be released as soon as possible after delivery.
-If necessary, tubes can be stored (on their side) for up to 3 days at 10-18°C. After cool storage mites will initially be slow moving and hard to detect.
+If necessary, tubs can be stored for up to 3 days at 10-18°C. After cool storage mites will initially be slow moving and hard to detect.

 After release